REFERENCES – THE 3 CLASSES OF FOOD

 • Krauss RM, Deckelbaum RJ, Ernst N, et al. Dietary guidelines for healthy American adults.
 A statement for health professionals from the Nutrition Committee, American Heart Association.
 Circulation.
 1996 Oct 1;94(7):1795-800.

-Since there was no established public health guideline of any kind for flavonoid intake, we used the following research articles to estimate average American intake at 175mg of flavonoids per day.
+Since there was no established public health guideline for flavonoid intake, we used the following research articles to estimate the average American intake at 175mg per day.

 References